finsterfurz/Coinestategame/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Create a report to help us improve Virtual Building Empire
+about: Report a bug to help us improve Virtual Building Empire
 title: '[BUG] '
-labels: 'bug'
+labels: bug, needs-triage
-assignees: 'finsterfurz'
+assignees: ''
 ---

 ## 🐛 Bug Description
 A clear and concise description of what the bug is.

 ## 🔄 Steps to Reproduce
+Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '...'
 3. Scroll down to '...'